oracle-livelabs/database/datapump-x-platform-migration/05-XTTS_RollForwardPhase/XTTS_RollForward_Phase.md

 ![new_table](./images/cre_oject_copy.png " ")

 ### Add a New Data File
+This time connect as sysdba to the source database:
   ```
     <copy>
      sqlplus  / as sysdba

     </copy>
   ```
+and execute:
   ```
     <copy>
      alter tablespace TPCCTAB add datafile '/u02/oradata/UPGR/tpcctab02.dbf' size 1M;